Find a Law Firm

 Find an Approved Solicitor on the Yorkshire Bank Home Loans Ltd Conveyancing Panel

-The for formalities of my purchase has taken place with a loan from Yorkshire Bank.
-Conveyancing was satisfactory but I would like to complain about Yorkshire Bank.
+The for formalities of my remortgage has taken place with a loan from Yorkshire Bank.
+Conveyancing was of an acceptable standard but I would like to complain about Yorkshire Bank.
 Who do I contact should I wish to lodge a complaint?

-Almost all lenders have complaints procedures.
-Your first port of call should be one of the Yorkshire Bank branches or the Customer Care Team at Yorkshire Bank head office.
-In most cases complaints to Yorkshire Bank are sorted out very quickly.
-However if you are not satisfied that the matter is resolved you can write to the Financial Ombudsman Service who will take matters further.
+Most lenders have complaints procedures.
+Your first port of call should be one of the Yorkshire Bank branches or the Customer Care Department at Yorkshire Bank head office.
+Ordinarily complaints to Yorkshire Bank are resolved very quickly.
+However if you are not satisfied that the matter is resolved you can write to the Financial Ombudsman Service at South Quay Plaza, 183 Marsh Wall, London E14 9SR with full details of your complaint.